jocmom/CarND-Advanced-Lane-Lines/README.md

 ![alt text][bird]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 After warping a combination of color and gradient thresholds are applied to the image to generate a binary image (cell 9-13).
 The color thresholds are pretty straightforward and are just thresholding the channels of some color spaces.
-The sobel thresholds .
+The sobel is a derivative mask that can be applied in vertical and horizontal  direction and is used for edge detection.
+In our case to detect the lanes.
 As you can see in the notebook I played around with a lot of threshold functions and in the end I decided to apply the following:
 * Color thresholds:
     - R channel of the RGB color space (222,255)
     - V channel of the HSV color space (220, 255)